 The process of building up your rainy day fund is similar to saving money for any goal or major purchase.
 There are several different strategies to choose from, and you may want to combine a few.

-Take advantage of windfalls.
-A sudden influx of cash, such as a bonus, cash gift, or tax refund, can be a great–and quick–way to build your rainy day fund.
+• Take advantage of windfalls.
+A money windfall, or a sudden influx of cash, such as a bonus, cash gift, or tax refund, can be a quick way to build your rainy day fund.

-Keeping the change.
-Putting all your leftover change in a jar and watching it add up is an old-fashioned, but still effective way to save.
+• Keeping the change.
+Putting all your leftover change in a jar and watching it add up is an old-fashioned but still effective way to save.
 When the jar is full you can deposit the money in the bank to give your rainy-day fund a bump.
+Or use a rounding-up tech function (available at many banks) to add to a savings account.

-Setting up automated transfers.
+• Setting up automated transfers.
 Establishing an automatic transfer from your checking into your rainy day savings account on a set day each month (perhaps after your paycheck gets deposited) can be one of the most effective ways to grow this fund.
-Even if the amount is small, it will add up quickly because the transfer will happen every month no matter what.
+Even if the amount is small, it will add up quickly because the automatic savings will happen every month no matter what.

 Recommended: Benefits of Automating Your Finances